Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 See where Santa Barbara was born right in the heart of its downtown at El Presidio State Historic Park.

-It’s easy to miss though, as it’s just off State Street, the main thoroughfare, so keep a look out!
+I found that when we visited, it was easy to miss, as it’s just off State Street, the main thoroughfare, which we were not really expecting.
+So keep a look out!

 The Presidio is the site of the last Spanish military fortress built when Spain occupied this area, known as New Spain, in the late 1700s until Mexico gained its independence in 1821.